Marriage Play: Productions

 Marriage Play was produced Off-Broadway by the Signature Theatre Company, running from October 1, 1993, to October 31, 1993.
 Directed by James Houghton, the cast was Kathleen Butler (Gillian) and Tom Klunis (Jack).

 The play was produced in London at the National Theatre, Cottesloe Theatre, in a double bill with Finding the Sun, in May 2001.
 The cast was Bill Paterson and Sheila Gish, with the setting in Richmond, Surrey.

+Cesear's Forum, Cleveland's minimalist theatre company, presented the play at Playhouse Square in an April/May 2009 production with Dana Hart and Julia Kolibab.

 Overview

 The play opens with a blow.
 Jack informs his wife that, after thirty years of marriage, he intends to leave.
 Gillian does not react as he would expect; therefore he enters three times more.
 Gillian's answers make him angry.
 Finally Jack collapses on a chair.
 After expressing his frustration and insecurity, he learns that Gillian keeps critical notes on their lovemaking; he becomes even more paralyzed.

 Gillian and Jack, like George and Martha in Who's Afraid of Virginia Woolf?, play ritual games to express and contain their sense of life-disappointment.
 In the middle of the play, the couple starts fighting with each other, clawing, punching and biting, even after they fall on the floor.

 Exhausted by the fighting, they start to talk about the memorable times in their life.
 However, Gillian is determined to return to the previous insults and tells Jack he is not the only one who was unfaithful to his partner.